Generic Name: midazolam hydrochloride

 Midazolam Syrup Description

-Each mL of the syrup contains midazolam hydrochloride equivalent to 2 mg midazolam compounded with artificial bitterness modifier, cherry flavor, citric acid, D&C Red #33, edetate disodium, glycerin, saccharin sodium, sodium benzoate, sodium citrate, sorbitol and water; the pH is adjusted between 3.1 - 3.3 with hydrochloric acid.
+Each mL of the syrup contains midazolam hydrochloride equivalent to 2 mg midazolam compounded with artificial bitterness modifier, cherry-brandy flavor, citric acid anhydrous, D&C Red #33, edetate disodium, glycerin, sodium benzoate, sodium citrate, sodium saccharin, sorbitol, and water; the pH is adjusted to 2.8 to 3.6 with hydrochloric acid.

 Under the acidic conditions required to solubilize midazolam in the syrup, midazolam is present as an equilibrium mixture (shown below) of the closed ring form shown above and an open-ring structure formed by the acid-catalyzed ring opening of the 4,5-double bond of the diazepine ring.
 The amount of open-ring form is dependent upon the pH of the solution.
 At the specified pH of the syrup, the solution may contain up to about 40% of the open-ring compound.
 At the physiologic conditions under which the product is absorbed (pH of 5 to 8) into the systemic circulation, any open-ring form present reverts to the physiologically active, lipophilic, closed-ring form (midazolam) and is absorbed as such.